AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

    * Includes access to future updates and fixes.

-   * Only applicable to studios that created these games:
+   * Only applicable to studios / individuals that created these games:

      * Work At A Pizza Place